Awards & Memberships

 Outer Shores has been honoured with the following awards and certifications and is a proud member of the following organizations.

 In 2019 Outer Shores was honoured with the Vancouver Island Ecostar Award for Maritime Excellence.
 This award recognizes an organization that is demonstrating environmental leadership in the marine sector.
-The Ecostar Awards are presented to island-based businesses, non-profits, academia, governments and individuals who have demonstrated outstanding environmental achevements and leadership in sustainability on Vancouver Island.
+The Ecostar Awards are presented to island-based businesses, non-profits, academia, governments, and individuals who have demonstrated outstanding environmental achievements and leadership in sustainability on Vancouver Island.

 2015 Canadian Tourism Award for Sustainable Tourism